krakend/krakend-documentation/telemetry/_index.md

 ---
 KrakenD's **no lock-in philosophy** emphasizes flexibility and interoperability, ensuring technology-specific dependencies don't constrain you.
 Giving you choices for observability and networking tools is key to success in a distributed microservices architecture.

-Our [OpenTelemetry](/docs/telemetry/opentelemetry/) integration and its previous predecessor [OpenCensus](/docs/telemetry/opencensus/) are part of this effort.
+Our [OpenTelemetry](/docs/telemetry/opentelemetry/) integration and its previous predecessors [OpenCensus](/docs/telemetry/opencensus/), and the [Metrics API](/docs/telemetry/extended-metrics/), are part of this effort.
 Our components provide:

-- Ways to export data to detect problems' root causes.
+- Ways to export data to detect root causes of problems.
 - Monitoring and details of the different distributed transactions.
 - Performance and latency optimization in the systems of your choice.
+- The flexibility to use the monitoring system that you have chosen, and not one that you are locked-in

 **OpenTelemetry** presents a unified, open-source framework for collecting and managing telemetry data across distributed systems, such as traces and metrics.
-It offers **vendor neutrality**, simplifying instrumentation, and avoiding lock-in with specific monitoring platforms.
-You can choose between over twenty different providers.
+It offers **vendor neutrality**,  **simplifies instrumentation**, and **avoids lock-in** with specific monitoring platforms.
+You can choose between **over twenty different providers**.
 [Add OTEL to your configuration](/docs/telemetry/opentelemetry/).

-**OpenCensus** is the previous component which has provided reliable service for over six years, and now its development is frozen in favour of OpenTelemetry.
+**OpenCensus** is the previous component which has provided reliable service for over six years for traces and metrics, and now its development is frozen in favour of OpenTelemetry.
 You can still use [OpenCensus telemetry](/docs/telemetry/opencensus/), although we recommend you to plan a transition to OpenTelemetry.

+The **Metrics API** and its native exporter to InfluxDB are in a similar situation.
+It was our richest exporter of metrics data until the OpenTelemetry release, and while it still works, its development has also frozen.
+[See the Metrics API](/docs/telemetry/extended-metrics/)

+If starting with a new project, choose an OpenTelemetry integration for metrics and traces.

 ## OpenTelemetry integrations
-As OpenTelemetry is **an open standard**, any provider adopting it using the wire protocol will make it automatically compatible with KrakenD.
-OpenTelemetry is natively supported in +50 vendors.
+As OpenTelemetry is **an open standard**, any provider adopting it using the wire protocol will automatically be compatible with KrakenD.
+More than 50 vendors natively support it.

 So the question of *does KrakenD support provider X?* can be answered with another question: *Does your provider offer an OpenTelemetry integration?*.